raisasherif/starter-academic/content/home/zothers.md

 # Media

 My friend Arun Sudarsan and I wrote a three part series for the newspaper Malayala Manorama.
 If you read Malayalam you can find them [here](https://www.manoramaonline.com/global-malayali/us/2020/10/28/fake-news-and-its-effects-in-election.html), [here](https://www.manoramaonline.com/global-malayali/us/2020/10/18/protest-and-us-election.html), and [here](https://www.manoramaonline.com/global-malayali/us/2020/10/13/us-election-october-surprise.html).

+# Equality of opportunities

+As the elected equal opportunities officer for the MPI for Tax Law and Public Finance, I spend some of my time advocating for and handling issues of inclusivity in science and academia.
+You can find out more about the initiatives of the Max Planck Society [here](https://www.mpg.de/equal_opportunities).
+If you would like to get in touch, please write to raisa.sherif@tax.mpg.de.